wbeardall/scheduler-tools/README.md

 If your cluster allows, it we recommend using key-based authentication to allow `schedtools` programs SSH access.

-**Note**: The login servers at the Imperial College RCS don't appear to allow key-based authentication, even though debug logs list `publickey` as a valid authentication method.
-I'm currently waiting on ICT to provide a workaround.
+**Note**: The login servers at the Imperial College RCS don't allow key-based authentication.
+If you're using `schedtools` with the Imperial College RCS, this section is not relevant to you.
+Check with your HPC admin if you're unsure whether your cluster supports key-based authentication.

 1. Generate a key pair on your local machine with `ssh-keygen`